 Best Sandy Beaches In The Izmir Region

-This beach is so beautiful, but don’t expect any facilities, as it’s literally as Mother Nature expected it to be.
-The sand is golden in color, and the sea is extremely clear, making it ideal for swimming.
+This beach is so beautiful, but don’t expect any facilities; it’s just nature as intended.
+The sand is golden, and the sea is evident, making it ideal for swimming.
 Because of the lack of facilities, you can’t rent sun-loungers or parasols here, so remember to take everything you need with you: you can purchase cheap parasols from the shops in Kusadasi if you need some shade – definitely necessary in the hottest summer months.

-The beach is just outside of the center of Kusadasi, around 12km away, and you can either drive or take a taxi.
+The beach is near Selçuk (a short drive from both Selçuk and Kuşadası), and you can either drive or take a taxi.

 Best Sandy Beaches In The Antalya Region